sandromancuso/cleancoders_openchat_webclient/README.md

 Some issues can be automatically fixed with `yarn lint --fix`.

+## Git hooks

+This project is using [git hooks](http://githooks.com/) before certain actions.

+If you want to punctually disable it, you can use the flag `--no-verify`

+e.g. `git push --no-verify`.

 ## Build

 You can run `yarn build` to build the project.